 Original issue discounts and deferred financing costs were incurred in connection with the issuance of our term loans.
 Costs incurred in connection with debt are capitalized and offset against the carrying amount of the related indebtedness.
-These costs are amotized over the term of the related indebtedness and are included in "interest expense" in the consolidated statements of operations.
-Amortization expense related to deferred financing costs was immaterial for the three and six months ended June 30, 2021 and 2020, respectively, and \$5.6 million for the six months ended June 30, 2021 and 2020, respectively.
-The stated interest areas of 0.2021 and 0
+These costs are amortized over the term of the related indebtedness and are included in "interest expense" in the consolidated statements of operations.
+Amortization expense related to deferred financing costs was immaterial for the three and six months ended June 30, 2021 and 2020.
+The stated interest expense related to our debt was \$2.3 million and \$3.3 million and \$3.3 million for the three months ended June 30, 2021 and 2020, respectively, and \$5.6 million and \$6.6 million for the six months ended June 30, 2021 and 2020, respectively.
+The stated interest rate was 6.25% and 8.25% as of June 30, 2021 and December 31, 2020, respectively.